zcattacz/alasql_wiki/How-to-export-multiple-HTML-tables-into-a-CSV-file.md

 ### Answer

-You can export table from multiple HTML tables to CSV (and XLSX file) with Alasql library.
+You can export table from multiple HTML tables to CSV (and XLSX file) with AlaSQL library.

 See the working example below or try it [in jsFiddle](http://jsfiddle.net/agershun/97rp0r2g/):
 ```js